-The User Equipment uses a SVoIP client application that is configured to use the existing VPN tunnel for the outer layer of encryption.
-An inner Transport Layer Security (TLS) tunnel to a Session Initiation Protocol (SIP) Server residing in the Enterprise Mobility Infrastructure protects call control traffic, and an inner Secure Real-time Transport Protocol (SRTP) tunnel to another end point protects Real Time Services media streams.
+User Equipment uses an SVoIP client application that is configured to use the existing VPN tunnel for the outer layer of encryption.
+An inner Transport Layer Security (TLS) tunnel to a Session Initiation Protocol (SIP) Server residing in the Enterprise Mobility Infrastructure protects call control traffic, and an inner Secure Real-time Transport Protocol (SRTP) tunnel to another endpoint protects Real Time Services media streams.
 All SRTP traffic between User Equipment is routed through the Enterprise Mobility Infrastructure.